FOUR Covered Call Strategy

 - What is a covered call on FOUR?

 - A covered call on FOUR is the covered call strategy applied to FOUR (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With FOUR stock trading near $42.45, the strikes shown on this page are snapped to the nearest listed FOUR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FOUR stock at $43.92 on the August 17, 2026 close, the strikes shown on this page are snapped to the nearest listed FOUR chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are FOUR covered call max profit and max loss calculated?